varunkumardev/amitmerchant1990.github.io/README.md

 amitmerchant1990.github.io
 ==========================

-This is my personal blog.
+This is my personal website.
 I'll try to update it every now and then.